JYNgithub/Docs-Reader-AI-Chatbot/README.md

 Can it build your whole project with one prompt?
 No
 Can it give you accurate syntax and information based on official documentation?
 Yes

-Libraries available:
-Chroma, PySpark, Pillow, LangGraph

-TODO: Limit chat history, relate past queries to current.
+Note: As this remains a hobby project, it will inevitably be limited in terms of scalability and total libraries it can scrape.

+TODO: Add pruning after every scrape?

 TODO: Make a function that can scrape through sitemaps

-TODO: GUI - Installation of library, with expander to show progress

-TODO: Dockerize (later priority)
+TODO: Dockerize (later priority) / Deploy?

 Refer https://github.com/iryna-savchuk/IR-and-RAG-with-Chroma